 Caterpillars that feed on foliage enjoy turnip greens.
 The most common caterpillar pests are cabbage loopers, beet armyworms, imported cabbage worms, and diamondback moth caterpillars.

-You can get rid of them by spraying the plants with Bacillus thuringiensis or hand-picking them off.
+You can get rid of them by spraying the plants with Bacillus thuringiensis or by hand-picking them off.
 Organic pesticides such as Spinosad and AzaGuard can also help eliminate these pests.

 Beneficial nematodes can also kill cutworms and other harmful soil-based pests.